Policy Details Page

 Tacoma Public Schools will provide access to forensic investigators and experts that will determine how the breach or exposure occurred, the types of data involved, the number of internal/external individuals or organizations impacted, and analyze the breach or exposure to determine the root cause.

-The incident response team will coordinate with the Public Information Office, Legal, Human Resources, and any other relevant departments to establish the best method of communication regarding the breach to internal employees, students, parents, the public, and those directly affected.
+The incident response team will coordinate with the Communications Department, Legal, Human Resources, and any other relevant departments to establish the best method of communication regarding the breach to internal employees, students, parents, the public, and those directly affected.

 Adoption Date: 11/19/2019